EspeoBlockchain/gardener-server/docs/getting-started.rst

    cd ../gardener-smart-contracts
    npx truffle console --network ganache

 At this moment we are in a console of truffle framework, which is responsible for communicating with blockchain network.
 Let's make a sample request.
-We can make specified type of request
+More about request specification you will find in :ref:`making-requests` section.

-JSON
+Example
 ***************
 ::

    truffle(ganache)> UsingOracle.deployed().then(instance => instance.request("json(https://api.coindesk.com/v1/bpi/currentprice.json).chartName"))

 If you did everything correctly you should see something simmilar to
 ::